 There are different stock brokers such as Full-service stock brokers, discount brokers, and online brokers.

 Stock brokers cannot take your money even if the broking firm goes bust.
 His asset management and research get banned initially, and then the other legal steps are taken up by the security exchange board of India (SEBI).
 This implies the Investor’s funds are safe.

 Stock brokers are the mediators or a connecting chain between investors and the exchange.
 They don’t have any direct access to investors’ funds, which implies they cannot withdraw money from the investors and run.

 If your stock broker goes bust, your funds are safe.
 This article will cover the adverse situations of a stock broker going bust and how you can claim your funds back.

-What happens to your Shares/Stocks if Stock Broker goes Bust?
+Know- What happens if Stock Broker goes Bust in India?